jadenong/studynotes/chemistry/practicalq.md

 * Determine the concentration of sodium chlorate (I) and the enthalpy change of the reaction between sodium chlorate, sodium hydroxide, and sodium thiosulfate.

 Answers:
-* (Copper metal is unreactive with sulfuric acid, so an alternative pathway must be found). [](Include Hess' Law here).
+* (Copper metal is unreactive with sulfuric acid, so an alternative pathway must be found).
+[Include Hess' Law here].

 Using a 25.0cm<sup>3</sup> pippete, measure out 25.0cm<sup>3</sup> of sulfuric acid.
 Amount of sulfuric acid in the volume obtained equals 0.025 mol.